AmadeusITGroup/kassette/doc/api.md

 The URL of the remote backend, from which only __protocol__, __hostname__ and __port__ are used.

-Can be left `null`, in which case anything leading to sending the request to the remote backend will trigger an exception and stop the program
+Can be left `null`, in which case anything leading to sending the request to the remote backend will trigger an exception and stop the program.

+Can also contain the special `"*"` value, which means reading from the request the remote backend to target.
+This is useful when using kassette as a browser proxy.

 API: